Autobiography of a Punk Rocker

 The London Underworld: An Insider's Story

-Ronnie Field in conversation with Martin Knight.
+Ronnie Field in conversation with Martin Knigh

-Thursday 3 April 2025 at 7.00pm.
+Thursday 3 April 2025 at 7.00pm (upstairs at the Wheatsheaf)

 Prolific armed robber.
 Close ally of Joey Pyle.
 Friend and fellow inmate of the Kray twins.
 Last man to stand trial with a Kray brother.
 First prisoner in the notorious Belmarsh Unit … Welcome to Ronnie Field's world.